iitimii/Neural-Networks-Learning-Without-Gradient-Descent/README.md

 # Neural-Networks-Learning-Without-Gradient-Descent

-This repository implements a novel approach to training neural networks without relying solely on traditional gradient-based methods.
-We explore a **search-based learning** mechanism, where individual parameters are optimized by directly minimizing the loss function, combined with a hybrid approach that uses both search-based and gradient-based techniques for comparison.
+This repository implements an experimantal approach to training neural networks without relying solely on traditional gradient-based methods.
+We explore a **search-based learning** mechanism, where individual parameters are optimized by directly minimizing the loss function.
+Additionally, we compare these methods with conventional gradient-based techniques to evaluate the effectiveness of each approach.

 ## Table of Contents
 - [Introduction](#introduction)